 HIPAA violations come at a steep price.
 Healthcare institutions and business associates found guilty of violating HIPAA regulations can be fined up to one million dollars and face a maximum prison sentence of 10 years.
-Regular compliance training greatly reduces the probability of healthcare workers and third-party providers failing to follow HIPAA-mandated protocols when handling PHI, thereby avoiding violations and penalties.
+Regular compliance training greatly reduces the probability of healthcare workers and third-party providers failing to follow HIPAA-mandated protocols when handling PHI, thereby avoiding violations and their associated penalties.

-- It helps gain patients' trust
+HIPAA training helps gain patients' trust.

-- It minimizes organizational and executive liability
+Compliance training minimizes organizational and executive liability.

 HIPAA compliance training also protects healthcare organizations and information security officers from being held liable if PHI is compromised due to the lack of compliance training.

-Every healthcare provider wants to avoid violating HIPAA rules and incurring penalties .
+Every healthcare provider wants to avoid violating HIPAA rules and incurring penalties.
 By having a well-developed compliance training program, they fulfill the requirements of the law and ensure a smooth-running healthcare business.

 Complying with all the HIPAA regulations can be complicated and tricky, which is why compliance training is vital for all healthcare organizations.
 If your organization needs help with HIPAA compliance, partner with a trusted managed IT services provider like Charles IT.
 Our HIPAA assessment services will ensure your institution adheres to the latest HIPAA requirements and regulations.
 Call us now to learn more.